Challeng-angular/pharmacie/README.md

 1. Place yourself in your project folder (with the terminal)
 2. Clone project :  `git clone git@github.com:Challeng-angular/pharmacie.git`
 3. Place yourself in the project : `cd pharmacie`
-4. Make sure the Docker Engine is running (Docker Desktop on Windaube)
+4. Make sure the Docker Engine is running (Docker Desktop on Windows)
 5. Launch Docker network : `docker-compose up -d`
 ⚠️ Attention, does not work if the directory is stored in the Windows file system ⚠️ Use WSL or Linux system to clone the project